 How do you make sure to get enough Vitamin D?

 There are several ways.
 It is produced in your skin in response to sunlight.
-When consumed in your diet, Vitamin D is absorbed along with fats.
+When consumed in your diet, the vitamin is absorbed along with fats.
 You can also get it through certain foods, like tuna, salmon, liver, eggs, cheese and Vitamin D fortified milk.
 Or you can do what many people do, and take supplements.

 How do you know if you are deficient?